FAQs

 Why Does Good Standing Posture Matter?

 Good standing posture matters because it helps your spine, joints, and muscles share load more evenly.
-This can reduce postural fatigue, improve balance, and support comfortable movement during work, sport, and daily activity.
+This may reduce postural fatigue and improve comfort during work, school, sport, and daily activity.

-• lower strain through the neck, back, hips, knees, and feet
+• spread load through your spine, hips, knees, and feet

 • improve balance and body awareness